-Well, I got the results back today.
-The endometriosis has returned… and quite aggressively.
-Where most women’s ovaries float freely to the sides, mine are firmly attached to the back side of my uterus — due to the endometriosis.
+Where most women’s ovaries float freely to the sides, mine were firmly attached to the back side of my uterus — due to the severe endometriosis.

 Pain with intercourse can occur from fibroids at the front or top of the uterus.
 This is an unusual symptom, but it can occur.
 Source